-Huntsville Hospital will pay up to $15,000 in tuition, fees, books and other expenses related to nursing classes in exchange for a commitment to work three years as an LPN on any of our Madison County hospital campuses.
+Huntsville Hospital will pay up to $15,000 in tuition, fees, books and other expenses related to nursing classes in exchange for a commitment to work 18 months as an LPN in any of our Madison County hospital campuses.

 What happens after I am accepted into the LPN Launch Program?

 Congratulations!
 You will be hired by Huntsville Hospital.
 You must complete a drug and background screen, an immunization screen and a physical exam to meet employment and educational requirements.
-You will also be asked to provide proof of vaccination from COVID-19 or submit a medical or religious request for exemption.
+You will also decide if you will select to be in the Non-Apprentice or Apprentice Track.